If you’ve ever wondered what average order value is and why it’s important for your ecommerce store, then you’ve come to the right place.

-What Is Average Order Value (AOV)?
+What Is Average Order Value (AOV) in GA4 (AOV)?

-Average Order Value (AOV) is one of the key performance indicators (KPIs) you should check regularly to see the average amount of money your customers spent per sale.
+It is one of the key performance indicators (KPIs) you should check regularly to see the average amount of money your customers spend per sale.

 As an important metric to track, it shows the overall health & performance of your e-commerce store and provides insight into how customers interact with your products.
 You can monitor the AOV for any time period, yet most merchants typically keep a close eye on the moving monthly average.

-While a high AOV helps you understand that your customers tend to buy more items per order, or they spend more on each item, a low AOV may show that your customers buy fewer items or they just spend less per item.
+While a high AOV in GA4 helps you understand that your customers tend to buy more items per order, or they spend more on each item, a low AOV may show that your customers buy fewer items or they just spend less per item.

-How To Calculate Average Order Value?
+How to Calculate Average Order Value in GA4?

 You can calculate the average order value (AOV) very easily.
 To do that, you should divide the total revenue by the number of orders placed.

-Calculate the average order value (AOV)For example, if you want to calculate the average order value (AOV) of an e-Commerce store that generates $10,000 in revenue from 100 orders, you need to do the following operation:
+For example, if you want to calculate the average order value (AOV) of an e-Commerce store that generates $10,000 in revenue from 100 orders, you need to do the following operation:

 $10,000 / 100 orders = $100/order (AOV)